 - 11.1 The wellbeing of volunteers is of paramount importance.
 We are committed to ensuring the health, safety and welfare of our volunteers.
 We want to make sure that volunteers are aware of and understand the health and safety risks associated with their role.
-We aim to provide volunteers with the appropriate information, instruction, supervision and training required to provide a safe environment while volunteering with JAS. - 11.2 The policy of the JAS is to provide and maintain a safe and healthy environment for its volunteers and to supply appropriate, equipment and systems to assist with particular tasks.
+We aim to provide volunteers with the appropriate information, instruction, supervision and training required to provide a safe environment while volunteering with JAS. - 11.2 The policy of the JAS is to provide and maintain a safe and healthy environment for its volunteers and to supply appropriate, equipment and systems to assist with tasks.
 The JAS undertakes risk assessments as appropriate. - 11.3 All personnel at DHC, including volunteers, wear identity badges.
 Volunteers will not undertake activities in the strongroom areas of DHC due to the confidential nature of some of the information kept there.
-Archives will always be produced from the repositories for the use of volunteers. - 11.4 In appropriate circumstances, volunteers will be asked to complete a Disclosure and Barring Service check.
-The outcome of the check will be shared with the potential volunteer's supervisor, and any risks associated with their service will be evaluated. - 11.5 Any volunteers who undertake tasks off premises and alone will be expected to comply with DCC's Lone Worker Policy.
+Archives will always be produced from the repositories for the use of volunteers. - 11.5 Any volunteers who undertake tasks alone and offsite will be expected to comply with DC's Lone Worker Policy.